 There is a lady who has done a lot of research on lead, cadmium, and other chemical levels in dishes.
 You can find her website here https://tamararubin.com/

-I’m not a scientist and I’ve never done any testing on any of these products, but you can bet I’ll be looking into this!
+I’m not a scientist and I’ve never done any testing on any of these products and make my favorite dishes , but you can bet I’ll be looking into this!

 For specific articles of interest, go here:

 - Spice of Life Corningware HIGH LEAD & CADMIUM LEVELS https://tamararubin.com/2019/12/vintage-1972-1988-corning-ware-spice-o-life-casserole-26500-ppm-lead-236-ppm-cadmium/

 - Corelle® recommends using their pre-2005 dishes as “decorative pieces” due to concerns for high levels of lead https://tamararubin.com/2019/12/breaking-news-12-26-19-corelle-recommends-using-their-pre-2005-dishes-only-as-decorative-pieces-due-to-concerns-for-high-levels-of-lead/